benjihan/zingzong/README.md

 [Quartet](https://demozoo.org/productions/131242/) is a music score editor edited by Microdeal in 1989 for the Atari ST and the Amiga home computers.
 It features a 4 digital channel sample sequencer and DSP software rather rare at this time.
-It has been progammed by *Illusions Programmers* Rob Povey and Kevin Cowtan.
+It has been programmed by *Illusions Programmers* Rob Povey and Kevin Cowtan.

 ## Download